kostadin-t/btp-terraform/units/unit_3/lesson_2/README.md

 }
 ```

-Finally, we can now remove the definition of the variable `subaccount_beta_enabled` from our `variables.tf` file, as that variable is no longer needed.
+Now that we made the changes, let's see what happens when we apply the changes.

 ### Applying all our changes

-Now that we made the changes, let's see what happens.

 As we have introduced a new resource for the `rando_uuid`, we need to run first: